VAIBHAV7500/vaccine_checker/README.md

     npm start
     ```

-### Integrate Pushover for Push Notification
+### Integrate Pushover for Push Notification [Optional]

 * Go to [Pushover](https://pushover.net/)
 * Create Account
 * Create an Application
 * Copy App Token and User Key and paste it in Config.
+* Install and Login to Pushover on your phone.

-  You'll get Pushover Notification on Phone.
+  You'll get Pushover Notifications on Phone.